Mercs for Money: Publication history

-Fictional team biography
+Fictional history

 Deadpool's Mercs for Money

 This group of mercenaries gathered together by Deadpool was originally named Heroes for Hire.
 Deadpool was inspired to create a franchise around his identity after Solo impersonated him and piggybacked on the merc's success to take jobs at Deadpool's pay rate.
 Solo's impersonation helped Deadpool become more popular, thus benefiting both mercs.

 After turning Solo into his first employee, Deadpool began to recruit other vigilantes who would initially wear costumes identical to his like Foolkiller, Madcap, Masacre, Slapstick, Stingray and Terror.
 Deadpool's team was legally forced to change their name after receiving a cease an desist letter from Luke Cage and Matt Murdock.
 They chose "Mercs for Money" as the replacement name.
 What the other members don't know is that Stingray is secretly working for Captain America to keep him updated on the more deranged members of the Mercs for Money.
 Around this time, the Mercs for Money began to use color-coded costumes to distinguish each other from an independent Deadpool impersonator who was ruining the real one's reputation.
 It turned out that the evil Deadpool impersonator was Mercs for Money member Madcap.
 Once they got rid of Madcap, the Mercs for Money began using their own personal uniforms.

 During the "Civil War II" storyline, the members of the Mercs for Money have been displeased when expecting Deadpool to give them their paychecks.
 While trying to start their own business, the Mercs for Money members discover that they were being skimmed by Deadpool.
 Upon retrieving a safety deposit from Ho-Ho-Kus, New Jersey, and setting their contracts on fire, the Mercs for Money and Deadpool went their separate ways.